matea-nikolac/Harry-Potter-React-App/README.md

 <img width="1512" alt="Screenshot 2023-06-14 at 19 06 48" src="https://github.com/matea-nikolac/Harry-Potter-React-App/assets/62067357/72b461a0-56be-4dab-afac-51a00ea32d2d">

 ## Description
-The objective of this project was to create an app centered around the Harry Potter series, built with React.
+This was my second project for the General Assembly's Software Engineering Immersive course.
+The objective of the project was to create an app centered around the Harry Potter series, built with React.
 The app would leverage a public API to showcase details about the movies and characters from the series.

 ## Deployment link
 https://fabulous-alpaca-fcca80.netlify.app/